karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 <details><summary>CLICK ME TO EXPAND INSTRUCTIONS</summary>
 <p>
-The following instructions follow the original guidance of Max Frenzel, with some additions that I found helpful myself when using the code.
+The following instructions follow the original guidance of Max Frenzel, with some additions that I found helpful myself when using the code.<br><br>

 **Making a dataset for training**<br><br>